 Then there's Colgate-Palmolive

 This sort of investing success is happening every day in our Motley Fool Income Investor advisory service.
-Using a combination of outsized yields and capital gains, James Early's service has beaten the market by eight percentage points since its 2003 inception.
+Using a combination of outsized yields and capital gains, the service has beaten the market by 4 percentage points since its 2003 inception.

-But James isn't picking just any old high-yielder.
-He believes that to outperform the market, you have to find financially strong, well-managed, undervalued companies that pay dividends.
-Why take a chance on Joe's Next-Generation e-Hot Dog Stand -- with its jumpy beta, battered balance sheet, and 50/50 chance of going bankrupt -- when you could invest in a stable ship that returns profits to shareholders and provides capital returns over the long term?
+But we're not picking just any old high-yielder.
+We believe that to outperform the market, you have to find financially strong, well-managed, undervalued companies that pay dividends.
+Why take a chance on Joe's Next-Generation e-Hot Dog Stand -- with its jumpy beta, battered balance sheet, and 50-50 chance of going bankrupt -- when you could invest in a stable ship that returns profits to shareholders and provides capital returns over the long term?

 It's a tried-and-true formula, and if you follow it, you'll have the stomach to beat the market.

 There are loads of great dividend-paying stocks, but they're not the market's most popular.
 In fact, you usually have to go digging to find them.
-But to view James' two newest picks and favorite stocks for new money now, click here.
+But to view our two newest picks and favorite stocks for new money now, click here to join Income Investor.
 There's no obligation to subscribe, and maybe -- just maybe -- we'll come through this crazy market without any massive losses.